salma-91/HBaseGuideBook/README.md

 Example 3-30.
 Example using caching and batch parameters for scans: ScanCacheBatchExample.java

 Example 3-31.
-Example using offset and limit parameters for scans: ScanSlicingExample
+Example using offset and limit parameters for scans: ScanSlicingExample.java

+Example 4-1.
+Example using a filter to select specific rows: RowFilterExample.java

+Example 4-2.
+Example using a filter to include only specific column families: FamilyFilterExample.java

+Example 4-3.
+Example using a filter to include only specific column qualifiers: QualifierFilterExample